Xevion/v2.xevion.dev/_pages/projects.md

 Here you can find a list of my most developed projects I've made in recent time.

 [![/Paths/ Banner][paths-banner]][paths]
-* [Paths][paths] - A pathfinding simulation app designed to show off and explore various pathfinding algorithsm and their interactions on a 2D grid.
+* [Paths][paths] - A pathfinding simulation app designed to show off and explore various pathfinding algorithms and their interactions on a 2D grid.

 [![/lovely/ Banner][lovely-banner]][lovely]
 * [Lovely][lovely] - A little project I made to play around with javascript game programming and canvases.